Woman shot dead with machine gun over assault at Glastonbury Festival, jury told

 A woman was “mercilessly” shot dead with a sub-machine gun by a “foot soldier” ordered to send a message to her boyfriend after a fight at Glastonbury Festival reignited a feud, a court has heard.

-Council worker Ashley Dale, 28, was hit in the abdomen by a bullet fired inside her home in Old Swan, Liverpool, on August 21 last year - but it was her partner Lee Harrison who was the target of the attack.
+Council worker Ashley Dale, 28, was hit in the abdomen by a bullet fired inside her home in Old Swan, Liverpool, on 21 August last year – but it was her partner, Lee Harrison, who was the real target of the attack.

 Opening the trial of five men accused of her murder at Liverpool Crown Court on Thursday, Paul Greaney KC said: “There can, suggests the prosecution, be no doubt that Ashley’s death was murder.
 She was shot deliberately and, indeed, mercilessly by a man who entered her home intending to kill.”